leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

 -------------------

 General Override
-   These options control all properties in the Keying Set.
+   These options control all properties in the keying set.
    Note that the same settings in *Preferences* override these settings if enabled.

 Active Set Override
-   These options control individual properties in the Keying Set.
+   These options control individual properties in the keying set.

 Common Settings
    Only Needed